 On top, it features a clock, which replaced an equally large medallion engraved with the portraits of Ferdinand I and his wife.
 On the side of the gate facing Via Garibaldi, under the clock, stands the phrase melior de cinere surgo, which in English means rising stronger from my own ash.

 HOW TO GET THERE

-The gate is about 2.5 kilometers away from the Catania Stazione Centrale, the main train station of the city.
+The gate is located about 2.5 kilometers away from the Catania Stazione Centrale, the main railway station of the city.
 From the Cathedral of Sant’Agata to Porta Garibaldi, in straight line, along Via Giuseppe Garibaldi, there are about 1.2 kilometers or about 15 minutes on foot.
 If you need precise directions to the gate, from any point of the city, use the map below.